-See separate article Retroperitoneal Fibrosis (Periaortitis) for fuller discussion of potential presentations of this uncommon condition.
+See separate Retroperitoneal Fibrosis (Periaortitis) article for a fuller discussion of potential presentations of this uncommon condition.

 - Most patients present with nonspecific symptoms, including dull abdominal pain, of less than 12 months' duration but patients can present with the complications of the fibrosis.

 - Can have girdle-like distribution of pain from the low back to the lower abomen.

 - Anaemia, raised erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are typical findings.